viviemXD/webrtc-screen-share/README.md

   -  openssl req -new -key webrtcwwsocket-key.pem -out webrtcwwsocket-csr.pem
   -  openssl x509 -req -in webrtcwwsocket-csr.pem -signkey webrtcwwsocket-key.pem -out webrtcwwsocket-cert.pem

 - run  'sudo node app.js'
 - You may get errors, if you do then reinstall WebSocket in that folder, e.g. 'sudo npm install websocket'

 ####  Client Steps

-- (Only for Chrome) start chrome browser with flag   --enable-usermedia-screen-capture
+- (Only for Chrome) start chrome browser with flag --enable-usermedia-screen-capturing
 - (Only for Firefox) open about:config create  media.getusermedia.screensharing.enabled and set to true
 - (Only for Firefox) open about:config in media.getusermedia.screensharing.allowed_domains append the IP address of your node server e.g. "192.168.1.2"
 - Point two browsers to, e.g. https://\<your ip address\>